Finding Groups of Cross-Correlated Features in Bi-View Data: Stable Bimodules and the Bimodule Search Procedure

-The permutation p-value $p(A, B)$ is the probability, under the permutation null, that the aggregate cross-correlation between the features in $A$ and $B$ exceeds its observed value in the data.
-Small values of $p(A, B)$ provide evidence in favor of the hypothesis that $\rho^2(A, B) > 0$. {\em As the permutation distribution preserves the correlations among features in $A$ and among features in $B$, the p-value $p(A, B)$ accounts for the effects of these correlations when assessing the significance of $r^2(A, B)$}.
+Small values of $p(A, B)$ provide evidence against the null hypothesis that the observed cross-correlation between the features in $A$ and $B$ could have arisen by chance.
+At the same time, the permutation distribution preserves the correlations between features of the same type. {\em Thus, the p-value $p(A, B)$ accounts for the effects of intra-correlations when assessing the significance of the aggregate cross-correlation $r^2(A, B)$.} In practice, we employ an approximation of the permutation p-values $p(A, B)$, which is described in Section \ref{sec:pval-approx} below.